How to Share a PDF as a Link (Google Drive)

 Drive Explorer Pro sidebar open in Google Sheets

 Set the file access level and choose which PDF details Drive Explorer Pro should write into your sheet.
-Do this once so the same settings apply the next time you use the add-on.

 Setting the File Access